programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 The following instructions work on macOS, Windows, and Linux machines.

 You should have some familiarity with the command line interface on your system.
-For Linux and Mac users, you can learn this through Programming Historian's [Introduction to the Bash Command Line] (https://programminghistorian.org/en/lessons/intro-to-bash).
+For Linux and Mac users, you can learn this through Programming Historian's [Introduction to the Bash Command Line](https://programminghistorian.org/en/lessons/intro-to-bash).
-Windows users can learn about the Power Shell with Programming Historian's [Introduction to the Windows Command Line with PowerShell] (https://programminghistorian.org/en/lessons/intro-to-powershell).
+Windows users can learn about the Power Shell with Programming Historian's [Introduction to the Windows Command Line with PowerShell](https://programminghistorian.org/en/lessons/intro-to-powershell).

 You will need any version of Python 3, though 3.5+ is recommended.
 You will also need the Python package installer, pip.
-A tutorial is available at Programming Historian's [Installing Python Modules with pip] (https://programminghistorian.org/en/lessons/installing-python-modules-pip).
+A tutorial is available at Programming Historian's [Installing Python Modules with pip](https://programminghistorian.org/en/lessons/installing-python-modules-pip).

 This tutorial uses the PyQt5 Python GUI package.
 Use the following command to install PyQt5: